Branch for release

 The best practice for Trunk-Based Development teams is to reproduce the bug on the trunk, fix it there with a test, watch that be verified by the CI server, then cherry-pick that to the release branch and wait for a CI server focusing on the release branch to verify it there too.
 Yes, the CI pipeline that guards the trunk is going to be duplicated to guard active release branches too.

-Cherry-pick is not a regular mergeA cherry-pick merge takes a specific commit (or commits) and merges that to the destination branch.
+A cherry-pick is not a regular mergeA cherry-pick merge takes a specific commit (or commits) and merges that to the destination branch.
 It skips one or more commits that happened before it, but after the branch was cut.
+All VCS tools track which commits have been merged and which ones not, so you can do more cherry picks later.

 Cherry-picks from the trunk to branch ONLY